MasoniteFramework/docs/views.md

 ### Helper Function

 There are several ways we can call views in our controllers.
-The first way is using the `view()` function.
+The first recommended way is using the `view()` function.
 Masonite ships with a `HelpersProvider` Service Provider.
 This provider will add several new built in functions to your project.
 These helper functions can be used as shorthand for several commonly used classes such as the `View` and `Request` class.
 See the "Helper Functions" documentation for more information.

 One of the helper functions is the `view()` function which is accessible like any other built in Python function.